mbotto2810/blur_filter/README.md

 - I opened the images and the pdf with **xdg-open** so you have to have a preferred application on your computer
 - Obviously you must have gcc
 - I compiled the final document with **PdfLatex** using the following packages:
   1. float
   2. fancyvrb
   3. graphicx
   4. dvispname
+- kdjsad

 ## Instructions on how to use